 Wacom One 14 (DTC-141) notes

-The Wacom One (DTC-141) is a decent entry level consumer pen display.
+The Wacom One (DTC-141) is a decent entry level consumer pen display with OK drawing performance at a competetive price.

 This tablet makes sense for the following scenarios: